Volume Profile – Session

 Volume Profile #

-Position: specifies volume profile position relative to the time interval on which it is built.
+Position: specifies the volume profile position relative to the time interval on which it is built.
 You can place the volume profile at the beginning or end of the range (internally or externally).
 In case of volume profile built on each single bar, an internal position will draw the volume profile to the center of bar, an external position will draw the volume profile on the right or left side of bar.

 Current Volume Profile (LAST):